awsdocs/aws-global-accelerator-dev-guide/doc_source/auth_access_overview.md

 **Temporary user permissions**
 An IAM user can assume a role temporarily to take on different permissions for a specific task\.
 **Cross\-account access**
 You can use an IAM role to allow a trusted principal in a different account to access resources in your account\.
 Roles are the primary way to grant cross\-account access\.
 However, with some AWS services, you can attach a policy directly to a resource \(instead of using a role as a proxy\)\.
 Global Accelerator does not support these resource\-based policies\.
-For more information about choosing whether to use a role or a resource\-based policy to allow cross\-account access, see [Controlling Access to Principals in a Different Account](#auth_access_controlling-principal-accounts)\.
+For more information about choosing whether to use a role or a resource\-based policy to allow cross\-account access, see [Controlling access to pPrincipals in a different account](#auth_access_controlling-principal-accounts)\.
 **AWS service access**
   A service role is an IAM role that a service assumes to perform actions in your account on your behalf\.
 When you set up some AWS service environments, you must define a role for the service to assume\.
 This service role must include all the permissions that are required for the service to access the AWS resources that it needs\.
 Service roles vary from service to service, but many allow you to choose your permissions as long as you meet the documented requirements for that service\.
 Service roles provide access only within your account and cannot be used to grant access to services in other accounts\.
 You can create, modify, and delete a service role from within IAM\.
 For example, you can create a role that allows Amazon Redshift to access an Amazon S3 bucket on your behalf and then load data from that bucket into an Amazon Redshift cluster\.
 For more information, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.
 **Applications running on Amazon EC2**
   You can use an IAM role to manage temporary credentials for applications that are running on an EC2 instance and making AWS CLI or AWS API requests\.
 This is preferable to storing access keys within the EC2 instance\.
 To assign an AWS role to an EC2 instance and make it available to all of its applications, you create an instance profile that is attached to the instance\.
 An instance profile contains the role and enables programs that are running on the EC2 instance to get temporary credentials\.
 For more information, see [Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) in the *IAM User Guide*\.

-## What is Access Control?<a name="auth_access_what-is-access-control"></a>
+## What is access control?<a name="auth_access_what-is-access-control"></a>

 After you sign in \(are authenticated\) to AWS, your access to AWS resources and operations is governed by policies\.
 Access control is also known as authorization\.

 **Note**
 To get started quickly, you can ignore this page\.
-First, review the introductory information on [Authentication and Access Control for AWS Global Accelerator](auth-and-access-control.md), and then see [Getting Started with IAM](#auth_access_getting-started)\.
+First, review the introductory information on [Identity and access management for AWS Global Accelerator](auth-and-access-control.md), and then see [Getting started with IAM](#auth_access_getting-started)\.

 During authorization, AWS uses values from the [ request context](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure-request.html) to check for policies that apply\.
 It then uses the policies to determine whether to allow or deny the request\.
 Most policies are stored in AWS as JSON documents and specify the permissions that are allowed or denied for principals\.
-For more information about the structure and contents of JSON policy documents, see [What are Policies?](#auth_access_what-are-policies)\.
+For more information about the structure and contents of JSON policy documents, see [What are policies?](#auth_access_what-are-policies)\.

 Policies let an administrator specify who has access to AWS resources and what actions they can perform on those resources\.
 Every IAM entity \(user or role\) starts with no permissions\.
 In other words, by default, users can do nothing, not even view their own access keys\.
 To give a user permission to do something, an administrator must attach a permissions policy to a user\.
 Or they can add the user to a group that has the intended permissions\.
 When an administrator then gives permissions to a group, all users in that group get those permissions\.